sola-st/PyTy/README.md

       Now you can run all the instructions above in the section 'FAST MODE'.

   - PERSONAL MODE
+    - Unzip the model: `unzip ./src/t5base_final.zip` and run these following commands from the folder `./src/`.
-    - `./src/pyty_predict.py` is used to run PyTy on a type error and code snippet.
-The input is a JSON file with the following format:
+    - `docker run icse2024 python ./pyty_predict.py` is used to run PyTy on a type error and code snippet.
+If you have problem running SLOW MODE with Docker, you can try with the instructions contained in `./src/README.md` using `python virtualenv` (line 12, 21 and line 84).
+    - The input is a JSON file with the following format:
         ```
         {
           "rule_id": "Unbound name [10]",